 Taking a backup before starting means you can easily revert back should there be a problem in the close; taking a backup after the close completes, means that if problems encountered later in the day that you can revert back to after the close has completed instead of having to repeat the close.

 - Make sure all users log out of the company in which the year-end is being processed.

-- Make sure there is sufficient space for database files to double in size; one significant cause of this is that the GL year-end close will copy data from GL20000 to GL30000 and during this process the data will exist in two places causing the database to grow.
+- Make sure there is sufficient space for database files to double in size; one significant cause of this is that the GL year-end close will copy data from Year-to-Date Transaction Open (GL20000) to Account Transaction History (GL30000) and during this process the data will exist in two places causing the database to grow.

 - Perform a trial year-end close on a copy of live in test before closing the year-end on live; this will allow you to verify that there are no issues which might require a roll-back.

 - Once one of the Year-End Closes has been started, be patient and allow it to run to completion.
 When processing, the close might cause Dynamics GP to white-screen, but this is just a sign that there is a lot of server-side processing underway and not that there is a problem.

 Continue reading "Recent ISC Software Webinar: Year-End Best Practice in Microsoft Dynamics GP"